 (1) Strategies for designing structures for robustness may be selected from the following (see Table E.1):

-Creation of alternative load paths:
+a) Creation of alternative load paths:

-by providing sufficient ductility, deformation capacity and redundancy to the structure; and/or
+— by providing sufficient ductility, deformation capacity and redundancy to the structure; and/or

-applying prescriptive design rules, such as for tying;
+— applying prescriptive design rules, such as for tying;

-Key members: Provision of increased resistance in selected structural members;
+b) Key members: Provision of increased resistance in selected structural members;

-Segmentation: Separation of the structure into distinct parts by means of one or more weaker structural members so that each part is able to collapse independently without affecting the safety of the other parts.
+c) Segmentation: Separation of the structure into distinct parts by means of one or more weaker structural members so that each part is able to collapse independently without affecting the safety of the other parts.

 (2) Strategies for designing for robustness are not mutually exclusive and may be used singly or in combination.